-Choice #1: Start taking a drug forever that will help fight hair loss – but at the risk of developing sexual side effects (that are sometimes permanent).
+Choice #1: Start taking a drug forever that will help fight hair loss – but at the risk of developing sexual side effects (that are sometimes reported as permanent).

 Choice #2: Don’t take that drug… and instead, accept that you will continue to lose your hair.

 This is exactly how I felt when, at 17-years old, my doctor diagnosed me with pattern hair loss and then prescribed to me Propecia.

 Propecia – an FDA-approved drug – helps slow, stop, and even partially reverse hair loss by reducing the amount of DHT in our bodies (a hormone that may indirectly trigger pattern hair loss).

 Unfortunately, the hormone DHT (dihydrotestosterone) isn’t just implicated in hair loss… It’s also critical for male sexual development.
 In fact, men who have never been able to produce normal amounts DHT tend to suffer from low libido and poor genital development.
 So it’s no surprise that the drug Propecia (Finasteride) – a DHT reducer – is associated with similar side effects: lower sex drive, poorer quality erections, and in rare cases, impotence.
 For an unlucky few, these sexual side effects persist even after they stop taking the drug (although the evidence here is still debated).

 As a high schooler with thinning hair, I didn’t want to risk impotence – no matter how small the chance.
 So I decided against taking Propecia.

 But here’s something I never understood…

 Many People Are Afraid To Take Finasteride To Reduce DHT, So They Instead Take “Natural” Supplements To Reduce DHT… But What Difference Does It Make?